 A Note to Parents

-If you are a parent and you are unsure about letting your child go to a concert, let them go.
+If you are unsure about letting your child go to a concert, let them go.
 I have found the “scarier” the band looks or sounds, the nicer they and their fans usually are.
-If you think about it, they all have an immediate bond because they all like the same artist, and this bond makes them look out for each other.
+They all have an immediate bond with everyone else there because they all like the same artist.
+This bond causes them look out for each other.

 It’s not just the other fans, I’ve seen countless artists stop a concert if they see someone faint or get hurt.
 They will make sure they are okay before continuing the show.